Kansas City Chiefs vs. Denver Broncos NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Broncos stats and trends

-- The Broncos covered the spread in their only game when underdogs by 9.5 points or more.
+- The Broncos have been underdogs by 8.5 points or more once this season and covered the spread.

-- Denver's games this year have hit the over on just two of 11 set point totals (18.2%).
+- Denver's games this year have hit the over on only two of 11 set point totals (18.2%).

-- This year the Broncos have 12 turnovers, three fewer than the Chiefs have takeaways (15).
+- This season the Broncos have 12 turnovers, three fewer than the Chiefs have takeaways (15).

 Home and road insights

-- At home this season, Kansas City has one win against the spread and is 4-2 overall.
+- Kansas City has covered the spread once at home, and is 4-2 overall there, this season.

+- The Chiefs are winless ATS (0-1) as 8.5-point favorites or more at home.

-- Kansas City has hit the over twice in six home games this year.
+- This season, in six home games, Kansas City has hit the over twice.

-- This year, in five road games, Denver has gone over the total once.
+- In five road games this year, Denver has gone over the total once.

 Powered by Data Skrive.